a2roger/backup/w1_generativeart/readme.md

 * `M_3_4_01_TOOL` interactive control of 3D mesh parameters

-# Exercise
+# Exercise for Public Sketchbook

-Continue to iterate the drawing agent you started in the exercise above, and post three generated images (just static PNG images) that demonstrate the range of forms possible using your rules and parameter settings.
+Continue to iterate the drawing agent you started in the exercise above ("Exercise: Make your own agent"), and post three generated images (just static PNG images is fine) that demonstrate the range of forms possible using your rules and parameter settings.

 <!-- # References and Resources